Varun2711/COSC419B-Project/Journal/SomeThoughts.md

     * These 512-dimensional features are then fed into three separate fully connected layers, each producing different probability outputs: Holistic Representation Layer (81-dimensional), First-Digit Layer (11-dimensional), Second-Digit Layer (another 11-dimensional)

   * _Automatic Team Assignment and Jersey Number Recognition in Football Videos_
+    * The head of YOLOv5 consists of 3 layers: Bounding Box Prediction Layer, Class Probability Layer and Objectness Score Layer.
+In our case, we could just focus on the Class Probability Layer.
+    * The standard YOLOv5 model detects 80 general objects (e.g., person, car, dog) using COCO dataset classes.
+The researchers removed the original YOLOv5 classification head and added a new classification head specifically trained to recognize numbers from 0 to 99.

   * _Generalized Jersey Number Recognition Using Multi-task Learning With Orientation-guided Weight Refinement:_ [https://arxiv.org/abs/2406.01033](https://arxiv.org/abs/2406.01033)